Some of the links in this post may be affiliate links. See our disclosure for more info.

-Self confidence is a HUGE part of self value.
-Once you can recognize exactly how you are undervaluing yourself, learning how to build self confidence in those specific areas will lead to a healthier, happier life.
+Self-confidence is a HUGE part of how we value ourselves.
+Once you recognize exactly how you are undervaluing yourself and determine why you have low self-confidence, learning how to build self confidence in those areas will lead to a healthier, happier life.

-Here’s are 6 ways to stop undervaluing yourself and learn how to build self confidence the right way…
+Let’s start with 6 ways to stop undervaluing yourself and learn how to build self confidence the right way.

 1. Undervaluing Yourself Costs You Professionally

-Leaders tend to value themselves highly.
-If they didn’t, they wouldn’t be a leader in the first place.
+Leaders tend to value themselves highly and have a healthy self-esteem.
+If they didn’t, they wouldn’t be leaders in the first place.

-In a weekly column for the Harvard Business Review, Marshall Goldsmith wrote about how he rarely sees CEOs with self-confidence issues.
-He offers five suggestions to people in and outside of the business world on how to build self confidence and value.
+In a weekly column for the Harvard Business Review, Marshall Goldsmith wrote about how he rarely sees CEOs with low self-confidence.

 - Worry less about being perfect and focus on making good decisions and handling the consequences.